d-bl/GroundForge/docs/p2t/readme.md

 ![](same-or-not.png)

 Classes for the SVG elements provide structural information.
-We have two groups of classes for edges: starts/ends_left/right_at_<node-id> and starts/ends_white.
+We have multiple groups of classes for edges:
+* starts/ends_left/right_at_<node-id>
+* starts/ends_white
+* thread_<nr> (nodes also have a thread number for the thread on top of the stitch)
-This kissing path number (and corresponding color) in single stitches helped to debug the direction of bends for repeated actions.
+* kiss_<nr> (nodes have two kiss numbers, one for each thread/pair) This kissing path number (and corresponding color) helped to debug the direction of bends for repeated actions.
-The kissing path numbers for thread diagrams are still under construction.
+Hint: The developer tools of the mayor browsers have a style editor.
-In `styles.css` you can uncomment the `.kiss_` rules at the bottom to override the thread colors.
+Uncomment the `.kiss_` rules at the bottom of `styles.css` to override the thread colors.

 Composing the thread diagram
 ----------------------------